 Thank you so much to everyone who spends the time following along my journey.
 It’s a beautiful thing to get to share your life with others.

-I’ll be in Bali for the first two months of the year, but then I’ll be settling down for a while in San Diego.
+I’ll be in Bali for the first two months of the year, but then I’ll be heading toward San Diego.
 If anyone lives around there, I’d love to connect!

 ‘Til next time.